Bi-lateral deficit specialization for balanced muscle size, strength & symmetry

 Bilateral deficits (AKA-Asymmetrical, Asymmetric, or Ipsilateral deficits) are very common-and most bodybuilders have them.
 A bilateral deficit is where the symmetry (and strength) of the muscles on one side of the body is better than those on the other side.

 The following story illustrates the appearance of bilateral deficit symmetry.
 I had the opportunity of seeing Frank Zane guest pose at a bodybuilding competition a few months prior to his first of three consecutive Mr. Olympia wins.

-“I snapped some photos of his posing exhibition and I was shocked when I saw a couple of the photos.
+“I snapped some photos of his posing exhibition and I was shocked when I saw a couple of photos.
 One of his calves looked like it measured about 12-inches in diameter while the other one looked fully developed.
-Now in this case it wasn’t that his calf was out of proportion but more of my inability to get a good camera angle.”
+Now, in this case, it wasn’t that his calf was out of proportion but more of my inability to get a good camera angle.”

 Another example of bilateral deficit symmetry is when measuring the biceps, forearms, thighs & calves.
 There can be as much as an inch difference in the measurements.
 Bilateral deficits are even a problem among the most seemingly symmetrical professional bodybuilders though in the story about Frank Zane this wasn’t the case.

 Bilateral deficits are not exclusive to symmetry and muscle group measurements.
 There have been extensive studies over the years where the strength outputs of exercises done with two arms or two legs were tested against the strength outputs of doing the same exercise with just one arm or one leg, and guess what?
 As no big surprise a person tends to generate more strength output (i.e. lift more poundage) with their dominant limb (i.e. arm, leg) than with the non-dominant one.